swajeet01/s2-py-lam/README.md

 ## Methodology/Technology used
-- Python: Python is a snake (It's an interpreted, high-level, general-purpose object-oriented programming language)
+- Python: Python is a snake :snake: (It's an interpreted, high-level, general-purpose object-oriented programming language)